-Because some board games are quicker than others, students were allowed to switch out their games ONCE.
+Some board games are quicker than others, so I allow students to switch out their games ONCE.
 That meant that they could play two different games, if they had time, during Fact Fluency Friday.
 I like to make it easy on myself, so I set out the games on a table and students could choose freely.

 Get Started in Your Classroom

 I hope you’re ready to start Fact Fluency Friday in your classroom!
-If you you want to start, compile all of your fact fluency centers and games and pull out the ones you know your students love.
+If you want to start, compile all of your fact fluency centers and games and pull out the ones you know your students love.
 You only need a few games to get started; you can always add more later!

 Do you need some fact fluency games to get you started?
 You can grab these 4 math checkers board games for FREE!!
 Just click here!